-We are adding a School Psychologist to our staffing to support students with their socially and emotionally needs.
-Other than this, we only have minor differences between Budgeted and Estimated Actual Expenditures.
+We only have minor differences between Budgeted and Estimated Actual Expenditures.

 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.